Chess Bio for Todd Bardwick

 - Promotes chess in schools and in local malls by giving dozens of simultaneous exhibitions over the years.

-- Senior Level Tournament Director for scholastic and adult chess tournaments
+- Associate National Tournament Director for scholastic and adult chess tournaments.

 - Runs Denver Scholastic Chess Series